Authors beginning with: C

 Steve Cole was chosen by Ian Fleming Publications to succeed Charlie Higson as the writer for Young Bond – his stint being a series of four novels that follow the explosive adventures of the teenage James Bond.
 His other bestselling titles include Z. Rex, Thieves Like Us, Doctor Who and Astrosaurs.

 Susan Cooper is the author of the classic five-book sequence The Dark is Rising, which won a Newbery Medal, a Newbery Honor Award, and two Carnegie Honor Awards.
 Born in England, she was a reporter and feature writer for the London Sunday Times before coming to live in the United States.
 Her writing includes books for children and adults, a Broadway play, films, and Emmy-nominated screenplays.
-Her most recent books for children are King of Shadows and Victory, and for adults a portrait of Revels founder Jack Langstaff called The Magic Maker.
+Her books for children are King of Shadows and Victory, and for adults a portrait of Revels founder Jack Langstaff called The Magic Maker.
 Susan lives and writes in Marshfield, Massachusetts.

 Suzanne made her mark in children's literature with the New York Times–bestselling Underland Chronicles, which started with the acclaimed book Gregor the Overlander.
 In The Hunger Games, Suzanne Collins continues to explore the effect of violence on those coming of age.
 She was inspired to write The Hunger Games when an idea formed whilst she flicked between television channels broadcasting real war coverage and reality television programmes.
 The Hunger Games and the sequels Catching Fire and Mockinjay have been successfully brought to the big screen.